Jacob Dunne, strategist, educator, and presenter

 With more than a decade of frontline and strategic experience in restorative practices and systems change, Jacob helps teams create environments that reduce risk, strengthen relationships, and support positive behaviour.
 His sessions offer clear, applicable strategies for building safer and more connected communities and cultures.

-I’ve spent my career career redesigning processes, stabilising teams under pressure, and helping teams and managers face challenges with honesty and confidence.
+I’ve spent my career redesigning processes, stabilising teams under pressure, and helping teams and managers face challenges with honesty and confidence.
 From risk resets to restructures, I know what the messy middle looks like and how to make it better.

 Previously, Sarah held similar managerial roles at Dalhousie University and Wilfrid Laurier University, where responsibilities included providing 24/7 support to a large student body, enhancing living environments, and promoting staff and student development.
 Sarah began a career in student wellness and outreach with roles at the University of New Brunswick and Toucan Ridge Ecology and Education Society.
 Academically, Sarah holds a Master of Education in Student Affairs from Wilfrid Laurier University and a Bachelor of Philosophy in Interdisciplinary Leadership Studies from the University of New Brunswick.